aljabardotlog/PHP_EngineCI/README.md

 # PHP_EngineCI

-This is my master engine in Codeigniter.
+This is one of the master engine in Codeigniter.
 We can make new modules using HMVC in easly way.
-There are 2 default modul that we must use which are dashboard and login.
+There are 2 default moduls in this engine Dashboard and Login

 How to use this engine :